ICJ: Vulnerable Nations May Claim Climate Compensation

 Share this article

-The court's decision is not binding.
+The court's statement, a so-called advisory opinion, is not binding.
 However, it is more than a symbolic act, as it can provide a basis for future legal actions, such as lawsuits, in various countries.

-A Swedish example can be found in the Aurora case, where the organization Aurora sued the Swedish government for what it claims is insufficient climate work.
-The Supreme Court announced in February that the case cannot be tried in a Swedish court – but opened up the possibility that a differently formulated climate lawsuit could be taken up in the future.
+A Swedish example can be found in the Aurora case, where the organization Aurora sued the Swedish government for what it claims is inadequate climate work.
+The Supreme Court announced in February that the case cannot be tried in a Swedish court, but opened up the possibility that a differently designed climate lawsuit could be taken up in the future.

-Aurora is preparing to submit a new lawsuit against the Swedish state.
+Aurora is preparing to file a new lawsuit against the Swedish state.

-Corrected version: In an earlier version of the text, incorrect information about Aurora's new lawsuit was included.
+Corrected version: In an earlier version of the text, there were incorrect information about Aurora's new lawsuit.

-Facts: International Court of Justice in The Hague (ICJ)
+Facts: The International Court of Justice in The Hague (ICJ)

 TT